dogweather/forkful/content/en/ruby/strings/capitalizing-a-string.md

 ```

 This method splits the string into an array of words, capitalizes each one, then joins them back together with a space.

+Personally, I take this idea much farther in my code.
+I wrote [my own `titleize` method which accounts for small words like "a" and "the"](https://github.com/public-law/law_string/blob/master/lib/law_string.rb).